Seneca-BSA/bsa/docs/seh500/lab1.md

     ***Figure 1.21** Disassembled Code*

+1. Another way to see the assembly code is to view it live during execution.
+To do that, at the top menu, go to "Windows > Show View > Other" then type in Disassembly.

 ### View the Registers Value and Memory Data during Debug

 This step can only be done with a microcontroller board running during debugging.